Jobs at Sharp

 Training sites for the residency program are primarily located at Sharp Rees-Stealy Medical Centers throughout San Diego County, but also include facilities within the Sharp HealthCare integrated health system.

-If you are interested in further developing your teaching skills, we offer a teaching certificate program through the San Diego Pharmacy Residency Leadership Teaching Program.
+For those interested in further developing their teaching skills, participation in a teaching certificate program is available through the San Diego Pharmacy Residency Leadership Teaching Program.